 Transitioning High-Dose Opioid Chronic Pain Patients to Buprenorphine

-Case-based webinar will address patients with chronic non-cancer pain who have been maintained on high dose opioids (> 90-250MED) for months years without improvement in functional outcome and break out characteristics of what is increasingly being called the "Lost Generation:" patients taking in excess of 240 MED.
+Case-based webinar will address patients with chronic non-cancer pain who have been maintained on high dose opioids (> 90-250MED) for months or years without improvement in functional outcome and break out characteristics of what is increasingly being called the "Lost Generation:" patients taking in excess of 240 MED.
 The speaker will present one clinician's approach to these patients including the clinical importance of withdrawal and harm reduction strategies such as naloxone kits, supporting patients through tapering, if tapers fail, transitioning to buprenorphine from higher dose opioids to improve safety in high-risk cohort.

 ASAM and/or CSAM Members: Free